 Q. I just spoke to a plating shop that no longer offers black rhodium plating (even though it's still on their website) because it did not hold up to wear -- they too are looking for an answer.
 However everyone at the N.Y.
 JA show who showed it swore it would hold up very well.
 What gives?Eve Alfille

 November 20, 2008

-Hi, Eve.
-I am not a jeweler but I have fielded hundreds of complaints on this site about (white) rhodium plated rings turning yellow, and I suspect the issue is about the same: Rhodium plating is very thin.
+A. Hi, Eve.
+I am not a jeweler but I have fielded hundreds of complaints on this site about (white) rhodium plated rings turning yellow, and I suspect the issue is about the same: Rhodium plating is millionths of an inch thick.
 If it is plated onto a substrate that is the same color, and/or if the plating is on recessed low-wear areas, I suspect it's fine.
-If it's plated onto a high-wear area of a different color metal, it can't possibly last long.
+If it's plated onto a high-wear area of a different color metal, it can't possibly look good for long.